Classification of Absences/Tardies

 Early Dismissal: Early dismissals where students miss two or more hours will be recorded as a half day absence.
 Otherwise, dismissals less than two hours will be recorded as early dismissals.

-Re-entry of Students 17 and Over: Students over the age of compulsory attendance who have withdrawn from school and wish to re-enter may have entry delayed until the start of the next semester.
+Re-entry of Students 18 and Over: Students over the age of compulsory attendance who have withdrawn from school and wish to re-enter may have entry delayed until the start of the next semester.
+Students who have an IEP will have entry begin within five days and the IEP team will be convened.

 Medical & Dental Appointments: Medical/dental appointments should not be scheduled during the instructional day whenever possible.
 When no other arrangements can be made, a note is to be submitted to the office in advance of the appointment.
 Students will not be dismissed without written permission.
 Before leaving, and after returning, students shall report to the office.
 Excused time will be limited to time for the appointment and normal travel time.
 Administration may restrict the time and number of these absences.